 - Enjoy all the standard features and benefits of Euclid hosting services.

-- Include your title in the Euclid Prime collection, a package of journals hosted on Project Euclid that we market and sell to libraries world-wide.
+- Include your title in the Euclid Prime collection, a package of titles hosted on Project Euclid that we market and sell to libraries world-wide.

 - Euclid Prime titles earn annual royalties from collection revenue.

 - Publishers pay no out-of-pocket hosting fees to participate.